lingthio/Flask-User/docs/source/limitations.rst

 Primary keys
 ------------
-The primary key of the User, UserEmail, UserInvitation and Role tables:
+Without customization, the primary key of the User, UserEmail, UserInvitation and Role tables:

-- must be named 'id'
+- must be named ``id``
 - must be an Integer
 - may not be a compound key.

+Customization may offer a way to use primary keys named other than ``id``.
+As an example, the :ref:`DbAdapterForMongoAlchemy` accepts primary keys named ``_id`` of type ObjectID.